legendcodermartino1245/ldac-optimization-guide/README.md

 > 🛑 Just disabling Developer Options is **not enough** if LDAC was ever manually selected.

 Samsung may silently continue applying the **last used LDAC override profile** even after Developer Options are turned off — especially if it was previously set to LDAC 660, Adaptive, or 990.
+LDAC supports both 16-bit and 24-bit input.
+But the encoder only uses what it receives — not what you select in Developer Options.

 ### ✅ Correct Reset Procedure